OliverShv/univeristy_socialmedia/README.md

 # Univeristy Social Media
-For my undergraduate for the University of Worcester I researched and developed a social media for attending students.
+For my undergraduate dissertation for the University of Worcester I researched and developed a social media for attending students.
 Features include:
   1. Profile customisation.
   2. Secuity measures.